What you need to know!

 Love wine, food and beautiful scenery?
 Who doesn’t, right?
 Well, then Napa Valley’s the place for you.
-Just north of San Francisco the area gets its name from the Napa River that flows through it and it’s well worth a few days to explore the many fine restaurants and vineyards that call the area home and to admire the gorgeous scenery.
+Just an hour's drive north of San Francisco the area gets its name from the Napa River that flows through it and is well worth a few days to explore the many fine restaurants and vineyards that call the area home and to admire the gorgeous scenery.

 2. YOSEMITE NATIONAL PARK